 As I’ve mentioned before, social media should play a big role in your sports facility’s marketing plan.
 However, owners of smaller facilities might still wonder if staying up to date on social media is worth their precious time and resources, especially if they already have a business web site or just aren’t comfortable with the world of Facebook.
 Is it really worth it?

 The answer is yes.
 As I’ve mentioned before in my post on sports facility customer touch-points, Facebook and Twitter are excellent resources to instantly notify customers of happenings at your facility in real time.
-In fact, many sports facilities rely on their Facebook pages even more than web sites to reach their customers online because Facebook’s user-friendly pages are guaranteed to be updated and accessible, they’re easy to find in an online search, and they’re free to create.
+In fact, many sports facilities rely on their Facebook pages even more than web sites to reach their customers online.
+Facebook’s user-friendly pages are guaranteed to be updated and accessible, they’re easy to find in an online search, and they’re free to create.

-In fact, most computer savvy consumers expect business-to-consumer businesses to have Facebook pages; a well maintained Facebook page adds legitimacy to your brand, even if you don’t have thousands of fans.
+In fact, most computer savvy consumers expect business-to-consumer businesses to have Facebook pages.
+A well maintained Facebook page adds legitimacy to your brand, even if you don’t have thousands of fans.

 Need ideas for what to post?
 Here are a few basic ideas: